 The MCC is the CAMPO administered committee borne out of the 2018 Coordinated Public Transit- Human Service Transportation Plan.
 The Plan sets the regional priorities for transportation investments and initiatives for human services and public transit coordination for seniors, disabled and low-income persons.
 Given the complexity of our regional transportation system and the type of mobility management program that may be required to be implemented, the MCC members recommended to the CAMPO Board to hire a consultant with mobility management expertise to assist the committee members with the short-term goal of developing and implementing a mobility management program.
-The notice to proceed for the Mobility Management Program Implementation Study'(MMPIS) was issued to the firm of Nelson Nygaard on August 11th.
+The notice to proceed for the Mobility Management Program Implementation Study (MMPIS) was issued to the firm of Nelson Nygaard on August 11th.

-The MCC working group/sub-committees met last on February 4th (CT) and November 3rd (ADA) to continue to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
-Given the City of Raleigh's staff workload and pending MMIS work, the ADA subcommittee Chair/Vice Chair paused the ADA subcommittee meetings until such time it is clear there is no overlap or duplication of work with the MMIS consultant.
+The MCC working group/sub-committees met last on March 4th (CT) and November 3rd (ADA) to continue to address the coordinated plan's remaining short-term recommendations for FY 22 which includes advancing the mobility management program implementation study and ADA coordination among the transit providers.
+Given various agencies staffing shortages and workloads, multiple federal Triennial Reviews and pending MMIS work, the ADA subcommittee Chair/Vice Chair with CAMPO concurrence paused the ADA subcommittee meetings.
+During the subcommittee hiatus, CAMPO staff continued the work to address overlap or duplication of work with the MMIS consultant.
 CAMPO staff is coordinating MMIS and MCC work including the remaining short-term ADA recommendations yet to be completed.

 The CT subcommittee Chair/members are also working directly with the MMIS consultants to develop the regional mobility program.
-A subset of the CT committee met in late February to determine if a potential pilot program to improve communication between the human service agencies and the transit providers is doable.
-Committee members and participating in, activities and progress on the State's NEMT program.
-In the coming months, there will be continued close coordination with the MMIP study project team/consultant and the MCC, coordinating the work including developing the structure for the mobility management program w best to obtain leadership guidance on the mobility management study's direction.
-Next subcommittee working meetings are scheduled for April 4th to continue this work.
+A subset of the CT committee met in late February to determine if a potential Social Pinpoint platform pilot program to improve communication and data exchange between the human service agencies and the transit providers is doable.
+New human service agency members are joining the MCC CT subcommittee.
+Committee members are participating in activities and progress on the State's NEMT program.
+In the coming months, there will be continued close coordination with the MMIP study project team/consultant and the MCC, coordinating the work including developing the structure for the mobility management program and obtaining leadership guidance on the mobility management study's direction.
+Next subcommittee working meetings are scheduled for Friday, May 8th to continue this work.

-The full MCC committee was updated on all quarterly sub-committee activities at the quarterly January 20th meeting.
-MMIS consultants from Nelson Nygaard participated in the meeting to continue learning more about the member agencies and provide content of the study.
+The full MCC committee was updated on all sub-committee activities at the quarterly January 20th meeting.
+MMIS consultants from Nelson Nygaard participated in the meeting to continue learning more about the member agencies and provide content to the study.
 CAMPO presented the draft stakeholder's presentation and received input on it.
-The next full committee quarterly meeting is scheduled for April 21st.
-Project updates to the Wake Board of Commissioners, TCC/TPAC, the CAMPO Executive Board and other partner boards will also occur in the new year.
+The April 21st quarterly meeting was cancelled due to reasons cited above.
+The next full committee quarterly meeting is scheduled for July 21st.
+Project updates to the

+CAMPO TCC/Executive Board will occur in May/June while Wake Board of Commissioners, TPAC and other partner boards updates will also occur in the new fiscal year.
 Information on the MCC's work is on the CAMPO's Mobility Coordination Committee webpage.
 (Staff Contact: Crystal Odum)